What is a Hybrid/Online course?

 - Have the ability to work well cooperatively, even when your communication is restricted to email or online chat

-- Complete the Checklist for Starting your Online Course (at the bottom of this page) prior to beginning your course
+- Complete the Checklist for Starting your Online Course (see below) before beginning your course

 What software and equipment will I need?